ID: 613

 Conference Topic: G15.
 Strategic environmental assessment

-A progress report on the global SEAs for 2050 initiative will be presented, based on Pilot studies in Kenya and Sierra Leone which are using SEA to create national sustainable development plans.
-Discussion will focus on practical issues of undertaking this work with all citizens but particularly young people using television and social media.
+The global SEAs for 2050 initiative will be presented, highlighting case studies in Sierra Leone and Kenya, which are using SEA to create national sustainable development plans for 2050.
+Discussion will focus on the application of AI for scenario building ,and social media for engaging citizens ( especially the youth) as stakeholders .

 Status: approve